klumw/copper-examples/README.md

 Limitations
 -----------
 Workflow files are already compiled and read from the classpath.
 Therefore the 'on the fly compilation' feature is not available.
+Therefore workflow source code in Copper-GUI is not available

 Prerequisites
 -------------